DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 What Is Bittensor?

 Bittensor is a decentralized machine learning network.
-Participants contribute computational work, train or run models, evaluate other participants' contributions, and earn TAO rewards proportional to the value they provide.
-The network's goal is to create a decentralized alternative to centralized AI infrastructure (OpenAI, Anthropic, Google DeepMind) through market-based coordination.
+Participants do the work.
+They train or run models, evaluate each other's output, and earn TAO for the value they add.
+The goal is a market-driven alternative to centralized AI labs like OpenAI, Anthropic, and Google DeepMind.

-The network is organized into subnets.
-Specialized sub-networks each focused on a specific task.
-Different subnets handle language models, image generation, financial forecasting, protein folding, audio processing, and many other machine learning verticals.
-Each subnet has its own miner and validator participants and its own reward distribution.
+The network is split into subnets.
+Each subnet is a small network focused on one task.
+Some run language models.
+Others handle image generation, financial forecasting, protein folding, or audio.
+Each subnet has its own miners, its own validators, and its own reward split.

 The Origin Story